BuildOnViction/docs/docs/general/faq.md

 	This enables TomoChain to achieve:

-	- Cheap transactions: appro.
-1/100 of that of Ethereum
+	- Cheap transactions: approx. 1/100 of that of Ethereum
 	- 2000 TPS to handle a robust d-app and token ecosystem; TPS will be dramatically higher once our sharding solution is enabled (20k-30k TPS)
 	- 2 second block time for fast transactions
 	- EVM-compatibility allows for interoperability with Ethereum ecosystem.